RuuviTag Open Source BLE Sensor¶

 ESPHome can identify them.
 So first, create a simple configuration without any

-ruuvitag entries like so:
+ruuvitag entries but with

 After uploading the ESP32 will immediately try to scan for BLE devices.
 When it detects these sensors, it will automatically parse the BLE message print a message like this one: